Vampire Rules (Part I)The Dark Herald

 There had been a reporter present and that story had legs.
 It was in a paper in London that a young stage manager and occult fetishist named Bram Stoker read about it.

-Stoker is the guy who created the first uniform set of rules for Vampires.
-Before the novel Dracula, Vampires were, generally speaking, just sort of a specialized zombie.
-Stoker’s biggest innovation was in making his blood-sucking antagonist sapient, the “villagers” had always seemed to regard Vampires as mindless, even if capable of speech.
-In giving the undead a living mind in a soulless body Stoker created something new in fiction.
+Now, it wouldn’t be accurate to say that he invented vampire fiction.
+Vampire short stories had been popular.
+Carmilla was the most famous before Dracula.
+Victorian authors’ biggest innovation was in making their blood-sucking antagonist sapient, the “villagers” had always seemed to regard Vampires as mindless, even if capable of speech.
+In giving the undead a living mind in a soulless body they created something new in fiction.

-And whether Bram had meant to do so or not, he also introduced a sexual component.
+And whether Stoker had meant to do so or not, he also introduced a new sexual component.
 Women could not say, no, to Dracula, and more than a few of his female readers didn’t really want to.
-There was a fascination in blood as a signifier.
+There was a fascination with blood as an arousal trigger.
 I don’t get it personally, but I obviously can’t deny the existence of the fetish.

 By any reasonable standard, Bram Stoker was an oddity.
 The breadth of the 19th Century Spiritualist movement is drastically underestimated today.
 It was pervasive in the middle to lower upper classes.
 The desire for secret knowledge could be found in organizations that were everywhere from London to Omaha, Nebraska.
 Stoker himself was in the spiritualist Society of the Golden Dawn, whose members ranged from Sax Rohmer to Aleister Crowley to Oscar Wilde and even Arthur Conan Doyle.
 Traces of the spiritualist movement aren’t hard to find in Dracula.